-The textbook used in this course is an affordable student workbook, available for purchase and consumable use or for use and return provided that the workbook comes back in new condition without writing.
+This course uses a student workbook, available for purchase as consumable use or for use and return provided that the workbook comes back in pristine condition without writing.

 This course is intended for students who will NOT continue in a mathematics related career and to those who wish to review fundamental skills.
 It entitles the student to continue in Workplace Mathematics 11.
 The course includes some topics from Mathematics 8, 9, and 10.
 NOTE: Credit for Workplace Mathematics 10 is not equivalent to credit for Foundations and Pre-Calculus Mathematics 10.